Breast Augmentation in San Antonio, TX

 There is a widespread misunderstanding that breast implants must be removed and replaced every ten years or so.
 Ultimately, experts agree that if breast implants are in good condition and breast health is optimal, there is no need for replacement as a form of routine maintenance.
 Most women who choose to have revision breast augmentation do so with the desire to change breast size or shape.

-What are the breast augmentation implant shape options
+What are the Different breast implant shape Options?

 When choosing to have a breast augmentation one of the major factors will be choosing the shape.
 Round breast implants are the most common shape amongst women – ranging from low projection to high.
 Women who desire their breast to look very natural often choose the teardrop shape.
 These breast implants have a more natural look, in that the bottom is fuller than the top of the breasts.